dalyIsaac/Whim/docs/docs/styling.md

 <Color x:Key="bar:active_workspace:foreground" />                       <!-- Active workspace foreground color -->
 <Color x:Key="bar:hover:background" />                                  <!-- Mouse-over button background color -->
 <Color x:Key="bar:hover:foreground" />                                  <!-- Mouse-over button foreground color -->
 ```

+## Trigger Styles

+XAML in WinUI does not support "trigger styles" in a user dictionary.
+Thus, there is no direct way for us to define styling for scenarios like button `hover` or `disabled`.
+For the most part, the implicit theme defaults should suffice.
+To change them without being able to apply our own style, we would have to modify the resources in `Microsoft.UI.Xaml.Controls`.